 “Jill, I don’t care.
 Come if you want.”

 By contrast, my particular girl gang operates by the rule of threes.
-Three nos in a row equals a flake reputation, and the invitations cease to flow.
+Three nos in a row equal a flake reputation, and the invitations cease to flow.
 Not so with C. If I said no, it wasn't personal.
 There was always the next one, ad infinitum.

-To me, there’s something insanely cathartic about watching a man put in the effort to respect and accommodate for women.
+To me, there’s something insanely cathartic about watching a man put in the effort to respect and accommodate women.
 If we’re having a party, C makes sure the booze my friends like is stocked.
 He keeps tabs on when my street parking passes expire and gets extras if he knows I am having a girls’ night at our place.
 The freezer always has ice.
 If I leave my favorite leather jacket out, he puts it back in my closet.
 Misplaced my laptop?
 He tears apart the place to find it.

 I once bought a particular kind of beer for a guy I was seeing, and despite the fact that C had a massive party while I was out of town, he marked my lone six-pack of Guinness untouchable.
 I came home to it pristine in a sea of tapped bottles.